 Login: BUinLA

 Password: BULA2006

 RECOMMENDED READING:

+POCESS TO PRODUCT by Brian Herskowitz

-THE SCREENWRITER'S GUIDE TO AGENTS AND MANAGERS by John Lewinski ELEMENTS OF STYLE FOR SCREENWRITERS by Paul Argentini THE HOLLYWOOD STANDARD by Christopher Riley HOW I BROKE INTO HOLLYWOOD by Rocky Lang SCREENPLAY by Syd Field THE HERO'S JOURNEY by Chris Voegler HERO WITH A THOUSAND FACES - Joseph Campbell
+THE SCREENWRITER'S GUIDE TO AGENTS AND MANAGERS by John Lewinski

-GUEST SPEAKERS TBA - please note: We may have speakers on Tues., Wed. or Thurs. evenings, locations TBA.
-Be sure and check for email updates on a regular basis.
+BIRD BY BIRD by Anne Lamott

+SAVE THE CAT by Blake Snyder

+ELEMENTS OF STYLE FOR SCREENWRITERS by Paul Argentini

+THE HOLLYWOOD STANDARD by Christopher Riley

+HOW I BROKE INTO HOLLYWOOD by Rocky Lang

+SCREENPLAY by Syd Field

+THE HERO'S JOURNEY by Chris Voegler

+HERO WITH A THOUSAND FACES - Joseph Campbell

-PLEASE NOTE: DATES, TIMES FOR CLASSES, SPEAKERS AND EVENTS ARE ALWAYS SUBJECT TO CHANGE.
+PLEASE NOTE: DATES, TIMES FOR CLASSES, AND EVENTS ARE ALWAYS SUBJECT TO CHANGE.
 YOU MUST KEEP IN COMMUNICATION WITH YOUR INSTRUCTOR.

 CLASS SYLLABUS:

-ACTORS AND WRITERS

-JOINT SESSION with "Acting in Hollywood" Students - led by Program Director Robert Shampain, Lead Faculty Brian Herskowitz and WIH Faculty Deborah Baron

-Class one - INTRODUCTIONS , COURSE Q AND A Subject of the day - Premise development ASSIGNMENT - DEVELOP STORY PREMISE

-Class two - CONCEPT AND THEME

-Subject of the day - How to employ Concept and Theme to your story ASSIGNMENT - CREATE THE 12 "GUIDEPOSTS" FOR YOUR SCRIPT

-Class three - Subject of the day - What is the Development Process?
-ASSIGNMENT - CHARACTER BIOS

-Class four - PITCHING Subject of the day - Pitching in practice and principle ASSIGNMENT - ONE PAGE SYNOPSIS (PITCH DOCUMENT) AND 20/20 EXERCISE

-Class five - WRITING TREATMENTS TO BE TREATED WELL Subject of the day - How to make the treatment work for you so that get you work.
-ASSIGNMENT - OUTLINE

-Class six - IMPROVING YOUR SCRIPT AND YOUR CHANCES Subject of the day - polishing your script.

-ASSIGNMENT - ACT ONE DEVELOPMENT

-Class seven - WORKING WRITER Subject of the day - What are the demands of the professional writer?
-GUEST SPEAKERS: Working Writer ASSIGNMENT - CONTINUE WITH ACT ONE SCENE WORK

-Class eight - MOTHS TO THE FLAME - HOW TO ATTRACT TALENT Subject of the day - What elements attract talent?

-ASSIGNMENT - COMPLETE ACT ONE AND BEGIN ACT TWO

-Class nine - CHARACTERS - WHO'S DRIVING THE STORY?
+Class one - INTRODUCTIONS, COURSE Q AND A Subject of the day - Premise development ASSIGNMENT - DEVELOP STORY PREMISE Class two - CONCEPT AND THEME Subject of the day - How to employ Concept and Theme to your story ASSIGNMENT - CREATE THE 12 "GUIDEPOSTS" FOR YOUR SCRIPT Class three - CHARACTER DEVELOPMENT Subject of the day - What is the Development Process?
+ASSIGNMENT - CHARACTER BIOS Class four - PITCHING Subject of the day - Pitching in practice and principle ASSIGNMENT - ONE PAGE SYNOPSIS (PITCH DOCUMENT) AND 20/20 EXERCISE Class five - WRITING TREATMENTS TO BE TREATED WELL Subject of the day - How to make the treatment work for you so that get you work.
+ASSIGNMENT - OUTLINE Class six - IMPROVING YOUR SCRIPT AND YOUR CHANCES Subject of the day - polishing your script.
+ASSIGNMENT - ACT ONE DEVELOPMENT Class seven - WORKING WRITER Subject of the day - What are the demands of the professional writer?
+ASSIGNMENT - CONTINUE WITH ACT ONE SCENE WORK Class eight - MOTHS TO THE FLAME - HOW TO ATTRACT TALENT Subject of the day - What elements attract talent?
+ASSIGNMENT - COMPLETE ACT ONE AND BEGIN ACT TWO Class nine - MORE ON CHARACTERS - WHO'S DRIVING THE STORY?
 Subject of the day - How to create full blown characters.

-ASSIGNMENT - CONTINUE WITH ACT TWO

-Class ten - ALTERNATE REALITIES

-Subject of the day - other avenues of work - New Media

-POSSIBLE GUEST SPEAKER TBA

-ASSIGNMENT - CONTINUE WITH ACT TWO

-Class eleven - DIALOGUE Subject of the day - How to create great dialogue ASSIGNMENT - COMPLETE ACT TWO AND DIALOGUE EXERCISES

-Class twelve - SCENE WORK

-Subject of the day - Writing the great scene

-ASSIGNMENT - ACT THREE SCENE WORK

-Class thirteen - PREPARATION FOR PITCHES

-Subject of the day - How to structure your pitch.

-ASSIGNMENT - PITCH PRACTICE, AND ACT THREE

-Class fourteen - CONTINUE WITH PITCH PREPARATION

-Subject of the day - Pitching in the real world - q and a about agents, managers, and producers.

-ASSIGNMENT - COMPLETE ACT THREE

-Class fifteen - FINAL PREP FOR PITCH FESTIVAL Subject of the day - Practice makes perfect.
-ASSIGNMENT - CONTINUE WRITING YOUR FIRST DRAFT

-PITCHING TO INDUSTRY PROFESSIONALS.
+ASSIGNMENT - CONTINUE WITH ACT TWO Class ten - ALTERNATE REALITIES Subject of the day - other avenues of work - New Media ASSIGNMENT - CONTINUE WITH ACT TWO Class eleven - DIALOGUE Subject of the day - How to create great dialogue ASSIGNMENT - COMPLETE ACT TWO AND DIALOGUE EXERCISES Class twelve - SCENE WORK Subject of the day - Writing the great scene ASSIGNMENT - ACT THREE SCENE WORK Class thirteen - PREPARATION FOR PITCHES Subject of the day - How to structure your pitch.
+ASSIGNMENT - PITCH PRACTICE, AND ACT THREE Class fourteen - CONTINUE WITH PITCH PREPARATION Subject of the day - Pitching in the real world - q and a about agents, managers, and producers.
+ASSIGNMENT - COMPLETE ACT THREE Class fifteen - FINAL PREP FOR PITCH FESTIVAL Subject of the day - Practice makes perfect.
+ASSIGNMENT - CONTINUE WRITING YOUR FIRST DRAFT PITCHING TO INDUSTRY PROFESSIONALS.

 Each semester, students from BULA have an opportunity to meet with and pitch to professional Producers, Agents, Managers.
 Some of the guests students have pitched to in the past: Jon Landau - Producer of TITANIC, Christopher Wilkinson - Writer ALI/NIXON and academy award nominee, Brian Besser - Agent Endeavor Talent, Phil Krupp - Producer Zev Braun Productions, Jeffrey Thal - Manager/Producer - Ensemble Entertainment and many, many others.
 (PLEASE NOTE: PITCH FESTIVAL IS DEPENDENT UPON CLASS SIZE.
 IN CASE OF AN UNUSUALLY SMALL CLASS, INDIVIDUAL PITCH SESSIONS WILL BE SET UP FOR STUDENTS.)
 PLAGIARISM: